 Since both condos and apartments are available for rental, they are similar in this respect.
 But they do differ significantly when it comes to the cost of the rental.
 Renting a condo is considerably more expensive.
 Not only because they are often built in prime locations, but because they offer more amenities and facilities.
 From pools, gyms, and lounge areas, these are taken into account when computing the rental cost of a condo.

 Apartments are generally cheaper when compared to the cost of renting a condo.
 But prices can vary significantly in terms of the size of the unit and its location.
-For instance, a three-bedroom apartment would cost more than a one-bedroom apartment.
+For instance, a three-bedroom apartment would cost more than apartments near san francisco with 1 bedroom.
 On the other hand, the closer the apartment is to the city center, the more expensive it will be.

 Access to modern amenities is another primary difference between a condo unit and an apartment unit.
 Condominiums promise a higher-end lifestyle with its proximity to the city center.
-You can, therefore, expect modern facilities such as swimming pools, lounges, elevators, and fitness centers in a condominium.
+For instance, when you use a service such as Rebl condo rentals you can expect additional features like swimming pools, lounges, elevators, and fitness centers.

 On the other hand, apartments do not offer these types of facilities.
 In fact, there are no amenities provided at all since the unit itself is what you are paying the rent for.
 This also explains why condominiums charge a higher rental fee than apartments.